dfkaye/dev-links/2021/august.md

 + Uri Valevski (2020), **Graph Programming** &#8594; https://www.hyro.ai/post/graph-programming
     > This work presents the notion of graph programming, a way to program by building graphs of functions from connecting pairs of functions in a non-enclosing way, and aims to replace typical function composition.
 + Eric Bower (2019), **Simplify testing async I/O in javascript** &#8594; https://erock.io/2019/04/12/simplify-testing-async-io-javascript.html
-    - using his [cofx](https://github.com/neurosnap/cofx) which "is a way to declaratively write asynchronous IO code in a synchronous way.
-It leverages the flow control of generators and makes testing even the most complex async IO relatively straight forward."
+    - Uses his [cofx](https://github.com/neurosnap/cofx) which "is a way to declaratively write asynchronous IO code in a synchronous way.
+It leverages the flow control of generators and makes testing even the most complex async IO relatively straight forward," and his [gen-tester](https://github.com/neurosnap/gen-tester), "a small \[nicer] API for testing generators."
-    - and using his [gen-tester](https://github.com/neurosnap/gen-tester), "a small \[nicer] API for testing generators."
+    - Unfortunately, both are written in TypeScript.
 + author (date), **title** &#8594; link

 ### Find of the Month!